shaiefhagelaar/dedicated_Game_Server/mods/instructions_adding_ID's.md

 # Logged into AMP Panel

+Before you start you should know how to get the mod info ID's and the Steam workshop ID's.
+Each of these will be covered in a different section:

+- instructions_Mod_Info_ID_Look_up.md {Will be added}

+- instructions_Steam_ID_Look_up.md {Will be added}

 Now you logged into the Hostinger Game Panel from here on out we'll configure 3 different panels.

 - 1st panel/box (Load mods panel) we'll configure is the ID's from the mods.info files \{modname};